Chitiphat-Auvichien/scoring-functions/README.md

    python main.py data/logs/h2o.log
    ```

 3. **Check Bonds:** The script will check for connectivity.
 If none is found, it will **PAUSE** and ask you to edit the generated text file in `data/intermediate/` to add bonds manually (e.g., `1 2` for a bond between Atom 1 and Atom 2).
+You can copy them from the Gaussian input file.

 4. **Results:** Once confirmed, scores are saved to `data/results/h2o_scores.csv`.